milosgajdos/vaultops/README.md

     unseal     Unseal a Vault server
 ```

-`vaultop` reads the same environment as `vault` utility so you can rely on the familiar `$VAULT_` environment variables when spcifying your `vault` server URL and authentication token.
+`vaultop` reads the environment variables just like `vault` utility so you can rely on the familiar `$VAULT_` environment variables when specifying `vault` server URL and authentication token.

 # Manifest

-`vaultops` allows you to define a manifest file which can be supplied to particular subcommand.
-The manifest is a simple `YAML` file which specifies a list of `vault` hosts or `vault` resources that are requested to be created in `vault`.
-A skeleton of a sample manifest file can be seen below:
+`vaultops` allows you to define a manifest file which can be supplied to its commands.
+The manifest is a simple `YAML` file which specifies a list of `vault` hosts and `vault` resources that are requested to be created in `vault`.
+A sample manifest file can be seen below:

 ```yaml
 # vault hosts